HyunjungKim-Elly/ellykim/about.md

     weight: 2

 ---
-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Elly** is a Junior Developer from South Korea. graduated from The College of Computer Programmer with a Diploma in School of Software Design & Data Science, I worked as a web designer for three years in beauty&healthy industry, and designed web contents, detail page and landing page for advertisement.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+>

+Programming?

+From an early age, I was so interested in building web site.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+Hobby?

-*Thank You for reading!*
+_Thank You for reading!_